 - “We could knock out the landing page in a day or two.”

-Then you roll out your recommended priority list.
 “It’s obvious the transaction path should be fixed first since it is directly tied to sales and revenue.
-Then we will focus on the landing page since its low hanging fruit.
-And finally we will work on the email series.”
+Then, we will focus on the landing page since it’s low hanging fruit.
+And, finally, we will work on the email series.”

 Key takeaway: The timeline you give has to be realistic, yet aggressive.
-If it takes you longer to implement the solution than the company, they won’t hire you.
-And when giving them a timeline, you have to include the revenue impact it will have, as businesses tend to make decisions based off of revenue and not emotions.
+If it takes you longer to implement the solution than it would the company, they won’t hire you.
+And when giving them a timeline, you have to include the revenue impact it will have as businesses tend to make decisions based on revenue and not emotions.

 Step #4: Go for the throat